DhruvGupta130/VideoStream/README.md

-Looks pretty solid!
-Just polishing a few things for clarity and consistency — and fixing a little mismatch since the project uses Spring MVC and Thymeleaf, not React or Tailwind.
-Here’s the refined version:

----

 # 🎥 VideoStream

 VideoStream is a powerful web application designed for seamless video streaming over the internet.
 This project demonstrates expertise in full-stack development, encompassing video processing, streaming, and web technologies.